Conformal field theory on the plane: Fields and correlation functions

+where the proportionality factor is an arbitrary antiholomorphic function.
+We determine this function by assuming that our fields are not only left primaries but also right primaries, and find

-where the symbol $\delta_{\Delta_1,\Delta_2}$ is a Kronecker delta or a Dirac delta function, depending on whether the conformal dimensions take discrete or continuous values, and we use the modulus square notation in the sense $|f(\Delta,z)|^2 = f(\Delta,z)f(\bar{\Delta},\bar{z})$. \item $\boxed{N=3}$\ : the equation \eqref{lzgz} with $L=L_{-1}$ becomes a linear differential equation for our three-point function, whose solution is
+Here the symbol $\delta_{\Delta_1,\Delta_2}$ is a Kronecker delta or a Dirac delta function, depending on whether the conformal dimensions take discrete or continuous values.
+We have assumed that the fields have no multiplicities, i.e. two different primary fields cannot have the same dimensions.
+And we have introduced the \textbf{two-point structure constant} $B_{1}$, which depends on $(\Delta_1,\bar\Delta_1)$, or equivalently on $(\Delta_2,\bar\Delta_2)$.
+We could perform a field renormalization such that $B_i=1$, but this would be incompatible with the analyticity of the three-point structure constant in Liouville theory, as we will see in Section \ref{seccbe}.

+\item $\boxed{N=3}$\ : The three global Ward identities determine the dependence of three-point functions on the three coordinates $z_i$, without constraining the conformal dimensions $\Delta_i$.
+Using $\epsilon(z)= (z-z_2)(z-z_3)$ in Eq. \eqref{oiz}, we indeed obtain